kanidm/kanidm/book/src/integrations/oauth2/examples.md

     It will set the user's preferred name on *first* log in *only*.

-To set up a *new* self-hosted Outline instance to authenicate with Kanidm:
+To set up a *new* self-hosted Outline instance to authenticate with Kanidm:

 1. Add an email address to your regular Kanidm account, if it doesn't have one
     already: